eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Help hardware team evaluate new CPU architectures with benchmarks and requirements
 	- Develop driver code for both communication protocols, sensors, and other peripherals
 	- Perform other job related duties as assigned
-	- Expert C/C++ embedded firmware archictecture, development, and debugging skills
+	- Expert C/C++ embedded firmware architecture, development, and debugging skills
 	- Experience with small RTOS systems with hard real-time constraints, and intensive numerical processing.
 	- Experience with writing real-time code on Linux or Linux-like platforms such as Raspberry Pi or similar
 	- Experience with hardware serial/bus protocols such as I2C, SPI, UART, CAN, Bluetooth and Ethernet buses